Zylann/godot_voxel/doc/08_api-overview.md

 ### VoxelLibrary (blocky)
-A factory for creating Voxels.
+A collection of voxel types, which is used for blocky only, similar to Minecraft or GridMap.

 ---
 * [API Class List](api/Class_List.md)